Zahid5156/FIUS_Sensors_Individual_project/README.md

 ![gui01](https://github.com/user-attachments/assets/dbc59766-226a-49ee-92ea-279396fb48fd)

-2. Active Trigger Response: In this scenario, a non-human object (chair) is detected at 156 cm.
+In this scenario, a non-human object (chair) is detected at 156 cm.
 The sudden distance shift exceeds the threshold, triggering the Activity state (Count: 3) and instantly switching LED7 ON.

 .
 Responsiveness: Despite the dynamic change, the model maintains high accuracy (99.0% confidence).